 When you’re studying on your own we read through the official guide or whatever books you may have.
 By the way, we recommend always getting the official guide, other books to supplement are great, but at least the official guide.

-We have our own materials that we would we would recommend obviously, but let’s go to the official guide on the answers there.
+We have our own materials that we would recommend obviously, but let’s go to the official guide on the answers there.
 When people are self-prepping they will go through the official guide, then they’ll be reading the official answers which they start with here’s the algebra problem and work you all the way through every algebraic step.

 I don’t know if you guys can tell we haven’t rehearsed and this is actually a GMAT moment.
 Yeah, we maybe should have rehearsed, you know failing to plan is planning to fail I think is what we say.
 Yes and no though, but we have all the answers.